ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 PCC (if the Tunnel is locally computed on the PCC), or it could have been a change in configuration on the PCC (if the Tunnel's path is explicitly configured on the PCC).
-It is important to emphasize that the procedure for updating the LSP-DB is common, regardless of the trigger that caused the change.
+It is important to emphasize that the procedure for updating the PCRPT-LSP-DB is common, regardless of the trigger that caused the change.

 PCC sends PCRpt(R-FLAG=0, PLSP-ID=100, LSP-ID=3, ERO={B}, OPER-